Yekrats/stegosaurus/README.md

 ## Important sections and info

-The original algorithm is a binary code of letters.
+The original algorithm of the magic trick is a binary code of letters.
 In the base effect, cards either have letters for the left side of the keyboard or the right side.
 The list of 32 5-letter words is numbered 0 to 31.
 The first letter position is worth 16 points, the second letter is worth 8 points, and so on, so that each word has a unique position in the list in binary numbers.
 So, the word TIGER is equal to 19, because it is T (16 points), I (does not score 8 points), G (does not score 4 points), E (scores 2 points), R (scores 1 point).
 The letters scoring their binary position are